Tips

 Forest Run 10 Km

-The race starts on the beach at the end of Rimmers Road in Woodhill Forest.
+The race starts on forestry roads of Woodhill Forest at the Rimmers road entrance.
 Registration takes place at the start, give yourself plenty of time to set up transitions (see tips)

-The race starts with a 250 m run up the sand dunes before turning right onto the forestry road, you will run on the flat for the first couple of Km’s then turn left and begin a steady climb through the forest.
+The race starts heading onto the forestry road, you will run on the sloop for the first couple of Km’s then turn left and begin a steady climb through the forest.
 There’s is a bit of downhill!
-But there is plenty of steady up-hills too so make sure you train on some hills and preferably do some off road running too, this will help prepare your legs for the uneven and stony surface
+But there is plenty of steady up-hills too so make sure you train on some hills and preferably do some off road running too, this will help prepare your legs for the uneven and stony surface.
+It is an out and back course until we may be able to return the start to the beach.

 After 10 Km you will hit the transition area and either hop on your road bike or tag your team mate